-Access to plenty of sunlight is a must for Eureka lemon trees.
-Ideally, at least ten hours a day.
+Access to plenty of sunlight is a must for Eureka lemon trees—ideally, at least 10 hours a day.
 Although they can cope in a partial shade location, they won't produce an abundant harvest, and their growth rate will slow significantly.

 You'll need well-drained soil for your Eureka lemon tree.
 Preferably it'll be loamy or sandy, and they thrive in acidic conditions.

 Eureka lemon trees are more water-hungry than the Lisbon variety.
 Ensuring the soil is kept consistently moist is recommended.
 In the summer, you may need to water the tree every day.